tango-controls/tango-kernel-followup/2018-07-06/Minutes.md

 ## 3. cppTango News

+Ingvord said that he will try to fix event system bugs in August + backport some V10 developments.

 ## 4. Go through the main issues and define priorities

+Hihghest priority for ESRF is the event system and its backward compatibility.
+The dead line is the next shutdown in the winter 2018/19.

 ## 5. AOB (JTango?, PyTango?, ...?)